barban-dev/midea_inventor_dehumidifier/README.md

 Official documentation for the open API can be found here (chinese language only): https://github.com/midea-sdk/midea-sdk.github.io/tree/master/api

-Apart Androd and IOS platforms, no other environment are currently officially supported.
+Apart Androd and IOS platforms, no other environment is currently officially supported.
 In order to develop the client-side library for all the platform supporting Python, I used a Man-In-The-Middle Web Proxy as a packet sniffer to understand the basics on the API messages exchanged between the offical Android client and the Midea cloud Server.

 Web API server can be reached via ```https://mapp-appsmb.com/<endpoint>``` (POST web requests shoud be used).